A Neurosymbolic Agent System for Compositional Visual Reasoning: Detailed Experimental Settings

+\item \textbf{HC-RefLOCO}~\cite{10.5555/3737916.3740138}: A human-centric referring expression comprehension dataset with \emph{long}, attribute-rich descriptions that combine appearance, pose, spatial relations, and actions.
+The task is to localize the target person (bounding box) that best matches the natural-language description, emphasizing fine-grained grounding over long sentences.
+We sample 1400 referring expressions from the official test split to form a subset to test VLAgent and other approaches.

+\end{itemize} Our experiments are conducted on a single H100 or H200 GPU in a Python 3.9 environment.
+We evaluate four LLM models for script generation:

-\begin{itemize} \item \textbf{GPT-3.5}: \texttt{gpt-3.5-turbo-instruct} API from OpenAI is employed to assess GPT's performance.
-Although the Visprog paper used GPT-3 for script generation, GPT-3 has been deprecated, so we opt for this more advanced version. \item \textbf{Llama3-8B}~\cite{grattafiori2024llama3herdmodels}: This model is loaded from HuggingFace at \texttt{meta-llama/Meta-Llama-3-8B}.
+\begin{itemize} \item \textbf{GPT-3.5}~\cite{openai2023gpt35turboinstruct}: \texttt{gpt-3.5-turbo-instruct} API from OpenAI is employed to assess GPT's performance.
+For fair comparison, we change the LLM models of zeroshot baselines to GPT-3.5 as well if they are using older models. \item \textbf{Llama3-8B}~\cite{grattafiori2024llama3herdmodels}: This model is loaded from HuggingFace at \texttt{meta-llama/Meta-Llama-3-8B}.
 Developed by Meta, it is a completion model with 8B parameters, a vocabulary size of 128K, and a context window of 8K - meeting the basic requirements for script generation. \item \textbf{GLM4-9B}~\cite{glm2024chatglm}: This model is loaded from HuggingFace at \texttt{THUDM/glm-4-9b-hf}.
 It is a more advanced model, featuring 9B parameters, a vocabulary size of 152K, and a context window of 128K. \item \textbf{Mistral-Small-24B-Base-2501}~\cite{jiang2023mistral7b}: From HuggingFace at \texttt{mistralai/Mistral-Small-24B-Base-2501}, this model is loaded.
 Among the four LLMs, Mistral offers the best performance, with a parameter size of 24B (even larger than GPT-3.5, which has a reported parameter size of 20B~\cite{singh2023codefusion}).
 Its vocabulary size is 131K, and its context window is 32K. \end{itemize}